logo

 [ADVERTISEMENT]

-The Red-Crested Cardinal is also known as Paroaria Coronata or the Brazillian Cardinal.
-It is a songbird specifies that belongs to the family of Tanagers.
+The Red-Crested Cardinal is also known as Paroaria coronata or the Brazilian Cardinal.
+It is a songbird species that belongs to the family of Tanagers.

-Contrary to popular belief, they are not related to Cardinals.
-They are medium-sized song birds that are easily recognized by their red head, red bib, and short red crest that raises up when they are excited.
+Contrary to popular belief, they are not related to true Cardinals.
+They are medium-sized songbirds that are easily recognized by their red head, red bib, and short red crest that raises when they are excited.

-Females are typically more brown in color while the males have a grey color with their red head.
+Females are typically more brown in color, while the males have a gray body with a red head.

 nature_worldwide_birds